TrainWeb.org Facebook Page

 Map: Ba 43 C 4 Topographic Maps

-turntable B&O's / CSX's Riverside Yard was little scathed by I-95's arrival but did get a new engine turntable out of the deal.
-In the photo above it's behind the coal cars and unseen off the right edge.
+B&O's / CSX's Riverside Yard was little scathed by I-95's arrival but turntable did get a new engine turntable out of the deal.
+In the photo above, it's behind the coal cars and unseen off the right edge.

 That turntable is accessible from Riverside Yard.
 The photo of it on the right looks southwest back toward Gould Street and the power plant (the tall stack).
+Gould Street was named for WM rail baron George Gould.

 Looking West